English

 1 credit

 Embracing an accelerated pace, challenging texts, and the subtleties of literary analysis, this Honors survey of American literature examines its selections through the overlapping lenses of personal and national identity.
 As they study the journeys of others to discover and define themselves in America, students reflect on their own experiences, asking in what ways, if any, is there a unifying American experience?
 How does our environment—American or otherwise—shape us?
 Students build on their earlier study of the fundamentals of close reading and academic composition by thinking critically about the connections between the personal, the social, and the textual.
 Identifying their individual writing processes, students discover strengths, address weaknesses, and devise strategies for revision.
 This, combined with careful study and mindful participation in seminars, acts as preparation for increasingly complex studies in English.
-Texts may include Cisneros’s The House on Mango Street, Crane’s The Red Badge of Courage, Fitzgerald’s The Great Gatsby, Hawthorne’s The Scarlet Letter, Krakauer’s Into the Wild, Morrison’s The Bluest Eye, and Salinger’s The Catcher in the Rye.
+Texts may include Hawthorne’s The Scarlet Letter, Morrison’s The Bluest Eye, Cisneros’s The House on Mango Street, Miller's Death of a Salesman, Fitzgerald’s The Great Gatsby, Krakauer’s Into the Wild, and Salinger’s The Catcher in the Rye.

 *Prerequisite: Permission of the department